sleepingkingstudios/incunabulum/settings/wellspring/classes.md

 #### Character Roles

 - **Diplomat:** A character who uses social skills to stand out.
 Other classes for this role: Rogue, Sorcerer.
 - **Support:** A character who enhances the rest of the group.
-Other classes for this role: Cleric, Druid, Wizard.
+Other classes for this role: Cleric, Druid, Paladin, Wizard.
 - **Utility:** A character with a range of abilities rather than focusing on one.
 Other classes for this role: Bard, Rogue, Wizard.

 ### Cleric